Using data from the SPHERE instrument mounted on ESO’s Very Large Telescope, astronomers reveal protoplanetary discs being shaped by newborn planets.

 Three teams of astronomers have made use of SPHERE, an advanced exoplanet-hunting instrument on the Very Large Telescope (VLT) at ESO’s Paranal Observatory, in order to shed light on the enigmatic evolution of fledgling planetary systems.
 The explosion in the number of known exoplanets in recent years has made the study of them one of the most dynamic fields in modern astronomy.

 Today it is known that planets form from vast discs of gas and dust encircling newborn stars, known as protoplanetary discs.
-These can extend for thousands of millions of kilometres.
+These can extend for thousands of millions of kilometers.
 Over time, the particles in these protoplanetary discs collide, combine and eventually build up into planet-sized bodies.
 However, the finer details of the evolution of these planet-forming discs remain mysterious.

 SPHERE is a recent addition to the VLT’s array of instruments and with its combination of novel technologies, it provides a powerful method to directly image the fine details of protoplanetary discs.
 The interaction between protoplanetary discs and growing planets can shape the discs into various forms: vast rings, spiral arms or shadowed voids.
 These are of special interest as an unambiguous link between these structures and the sculpting planets is yet to be found; a mystery astronomers are keen to solve.
 Fortunately, SPHERE’s specialised capabilities make it possible for research teams to observe these striking features of protoplanetary discs directly.